Compiler17 min read

 Standard modules

-Math, Random, Noise, Color, Compression, PBR, Globals, PostFX, and test modules.
+Embedded Math, Random, Noise, Color, Compression, Debug, Packing, PBR, Globals, PostFX, Sampling, SDF, and Spaces, usable through direct imports, import aliases, and using declarations.

 stable